Why have a health assessment?

-Essentially the main reason for having a Health Assessment is to give you peace of mind and although you actually may not feel ill at this moment in time you may be worried about certain health issues so talking this through with a doctor who has time for you to raise your concerns may put your mind at rest.
+Essentially the main reason for having a health Assessment is to give you peace of mind.
+You may not feel ill, but you may be worried about certain health issues.
+Having time to talk this through with a doctor may put your mind at rest.

 *Taking different forms of cancer as an example:

-- When diagnosed at its earliest stage, more than 8 in 10 people with bladder cancer will survive their disease for five years or more, compared with around 1 in 10 people when the disease diagnosed at the latest stage.
+- If diagnosed at its earliest stage, more than 8 in 10 people with bladder cancer will survive their disease for five years or more, compared with around 1 in 10 people when the disease is diagnosed at the latest stage.

-- When diagnosed at its earliest stage, around all women with breast cancer will survive their disease for five years or more, compared with 3 in 20 women when the disease diagnosed at the latest stage.
+- Diagnosed at its earliest stage, around all women with breast cancer will survive their disease for five years or more, compared with 3 in 20 women when the disease is diagnosed at the latest stage.

 - When diagnosed at its earliest stage, more than a third of people with lung cancer will survive their disease for five years or more, compared with around 5 in 100 of people when diagnosed at a later stage.